-4. Matthew Huffman '91 Dining Hall Behavior and Expectations
+3. Matthew Huffman '91 Dining Hall Behavior and Expectations

 All students must return their trays, clean their tables, throw away their trash and observe good manners throughout the school day.
 Dining hall trays or dishes may not be taken from the dining hall except for scheduled meetings.
+The dining hall will not be accessible between 2 p.m. and 3 p.m.

 Students who use the dining hall between 3 p.m. and 6 p.m. are expected to work and talk quietly and to keep tables, chairs, and the floor clean and orderly.
 Vending machines should not be tampered with in any way.
-Vending machines may not be used before 2 p.m.
+Vending machines may not be used before 3 p.m.
 Questions about the vending machines should be relayed to the Food Service manager.
 Food and beverages purchased from the vending machines are to remain in the dining hall.
 Students are expected to throw away any trash that may result and to clean the seating area after each use.